UWM has a host of resources available to support UWM faculty and staff seeking collaborative opportunities with industry.

 Centers and Institutes

 UWM is home to more than 70 scholarly centers, institutes, and laboratories.
-As one of only two doctoral-degree granting public universities within the Wisconsin, UWM‘s high research activity attracts both emerging and established scientists, entrepreneurs, researchers, and students.
+As one of only two doctoral-degree granting public universities in Wisconsin, UWM‘s R1 (very high research activity) status by the Carnegie Foundation for the Advancement of Teaching attracts both emerging and established scientists, entrepreneurs, researchers, and students.

 Schools, Colleges, and Departments